Techgrounds-Cloud-9/cloud-9-jairvaneer/04_Project/Epics/Exploration/02_Assumptions.md

 ### **Automate deployment of webserver.**
 Use EC2 user data to install all packages, configure them and deploy the appplication.
 ### **The admin/management server should be reachable with a public IP.**
-Configure security group rules to allow inbound IPv4 adresses using HTTP, HTTPS and SSH.
+Configure security group rules to allow inbound IPv4 adresses using HTTP, HTTPS and SSH/RDP.
 The admin server cannot be placed in a private subnet, since this does not allow public IP's to reach it.
 ### **The admin/management server should be only reachable from trusted locations (office/admin's home).**
 Configure the previously mentioned security group rules to only allow from the two trusted locations, both for SSH and for HTTP/HTTPS.
 So while reachable with a public IP adress, it can only be the public IP adress of one of the two trusted locations.